Prep Time: 60 minutes

 Slice your eggplant about 1/4" thick each, long-way (not the short-way that you would for eggplant parm).
 This step works especially well if you have a mandolin slicer (though, I don't have one and it still worked out for me).

-sit in the colander for about 45 minutes.
+Let the eggplant sit in the colander for about 45 minutes.

 While your eggplant is salting, mix your ricotta, bread crumbs, and a handful of parmesan cheese together.
 Set aside.